rose-compiler/rose-plugin/README.md

 ## Running the example plugin

-Edit makefile to point the ROSE_INST to the right path (--prefix path).
+Edit makefile to set ROSE_INSTALL to the right path (--prefix path).

 Then type
 * make check